 Explore the world of STEM through our interactive games!

-Siemens Energy Island is a cross curriculum interactive game designed for KS3 students to develop knowledge across Maths, Science and Technology.
+Siemens Energy Island is a cross curriculum interactive game designed for KS3 and KS4 students to develop knowledge across Maths, Science and Technology.
 Students are required to select an energy plan for the energy island from several technologies.
 As well as making decisions about how to provide energy students need to consider the pollution, reliability and storage of their solution.

 Designing the Future is an interactive game designed for students to discover the manufacturing process and how digitalisation is making our factories smarter.
 This resource aims to contextualise computer-aided design (CAD) within current engineering practice and digital technologies, by following the development of a new product.
 This resource can be used in parallel with the Siemens NX design and make software.
 Download NX Student Edition.